 - Performance of regular compliance audits and evaluation techniques, internally and externally, to monitor compliance with relevant health care standards and regulations

-- Immediate response to, and the investigation of, possible violations of the Code, compliance policies and procedures and applicable laws, rules, or regulations, as well as appropriate corrective action initiatives and consistent discipline for any violations that have occurred
+- Immediate response to, and the investigation of, possible violations of the Code of Ethical Standards, compliance policies and procedures and applicable laws, rules, or regulations, as well as appropriate corrective action initiatives and consistent discipline for any violations that have occurred

 In addition, Help at Home also has established extensive policies and guidelines anchored around privacy and security and the Health Insurance Portability and Accountability Clinical Act of 1996 (HIPAA), the Health Information Technology for Economic and Clinical Health Act (the HITECH Act), and HIPAA regulations for our patients, employees, and business associates.

-Our Code provides guidance to all Help at Home employees, contractors, and board members about carrying out daily activities within appropriate ethical and legal standards.
+Our Code of Ethical Standards provides guidance to all Help at Home employees, contractors, and board members about carrying out daily activities within appropriate ethical and legal standards.

-The Code was developed to help ensure we meet our ethical standards and comply with applicable laws, rules, and regulations.
-The Code is a critical component of our overall ethics and compliance program and an important resource — especially in situations in which questions may arise about determining the right thing to do.
+The Code of Ethical Standards was developed to help ensure we meet our ethical standards and comply with applicable laws, rules, and regulations.
+The Code of Ethical Standards is a critical component of our overall ethics and compliance program and an important resource — especially in situations in which questions may arise about determining the right thing to do.

-The Code includes the potential consequences to both Help at Home and our employees for failure to comply with all statutes, regulations, and guidelines applicable to federal and state health care programs.
-The standards set forth in the Code are mandatory and should be applied both in letter and in spirit.
-The business practices that are addressed in the Code include, but are not limited to:
+The Code of Ethical Standards includes the potential consequences to both Help at Home and our employees for failure to comply with all statutes, regulations, and guidelines applicable to federal and state health care programs.
+The standards set forth in the Code of Ethical Standards are mandatory and should be applied both in letter and in spirit.
+The business practices that are addressed in the Code of Ethical Standards include, but are not limited to:

 - Awareness of fraud, waste and abuse

 - Quality of care